-(U) (GARE) In the event that the FBI recognizes a record captured by FBI's UAM activities that contains section 702-acquired information and such information meets the retention requirement(s) in these procedures and it is not otherwise subject to purge, the FBI may retain such record.
+that contains section 702-acquired information and such information meets the retention requirement(s) in these procedures and it is not otherwise subject to purge, the FBI may retain such record.
 If the FBI determines that the record does not otherwise meet the criteria for retention, it will delete the record unless it is necessary to retain in furtherance of an authorized use specified in this paragraph.
 In the event the FBI retains a record that contains section 702-acquired information that does not meet the applicable retention standard or is otherwise subject to purge, the government shall report such retention in its next quarterly report concerning compliance matters under section 702 and include the reason why it is necessary to retain the information in furtherance of an authorized use specified in this paragraph.
-Once the FBI determines that it is no longer necessary to retain the section 702-acquired information in furtherance of an authorized use specified in this paragraph.
-Use the retention is paragraph.
-Once the FBI determines that it is no longer necessary to retain the section 702-acquired information in furtherance of an authorized use specified in this paragraph.
-Once the FBI determines that it is no longer necessary to retain the section 702-acquired information in furtherance of an authorized use specified in this paragraph.
-We applicable provisions of these procedures or other requirements.
+Once the FBI determines that it is no longer necessary to retain the section 702-acquired information in furtherance of an authorized use specified in this paragraph, the information shall be destroyed to the extent required by the applicable provisions of these procedures or other requirements.